fenago/snowflake-intermediate/lab_geospatial_geography/getting_started_with_geospatial_geography.md

 : The id of the selected Best Buy was hard coded into the above queries to keep them easier to read and to keep you focused on the join clause of these queries, rather than introducing sub queries to dynamically calculate the nearest Best Buy.
 Those sub queries would have created longer queries that were harder to read.

 Positive
-: If you're feeling adventurous, go read about other possible relationship functions that could be used in the join for this scenario [here](https://docs.snowflake.com/en/sql-reference/functions-geospatial.html).
+: If you're feeling adventurous, go read about other possible relationship functions that could be used in the join for this scenario [here].

 ### Calculate a New Linestring